chrisva/multicalc/README.md

 - More code comments throughout the solution
 - Better docs
 - A good authentication solution to sync sessions and handle access rights
+- Continues deployment and build
 - ++

+## Files in the repository
+In the repository there is the **MultiCalc.sln** that is the starting point for working with the solution in Visual Studio 2015 and above.
+In addition there is a folder called **HostingScripts** that holds scripts to recreate the resource group or use as a template for it from CLI or other code.

 ## Some screenshots from Azure portal: